Benchrest rules

 (c) Shoot - The firing of one or more events in a single day.

-over a period of two or more successive days.
-Standing matches may be
+period of two or more successive days.
+Offhand matches may be included at the

 1.2 Registered Shoot - A series of shoulder-to-shoulder matches covered by an official